tasdikrahman/xkcd-dl/README.rst

       in it and `BlitzKraft <https://github.com/BlitzKraft>`__ for
       pointing it out.
-   -  `Braden Best <https://github.com/bradenbest>`__ for pointing out the issues when installing from source and apart from his valuable input.
+   -  `Braden Best <https://github.com/bradenbest>`__ for pointing out the issues when installing from source apart from his valuable input.

 To-do